logo

 This is the test of an effective elevator speech: To be asked for your card by a stranger after a self-introduction that lasts no longer than thirty seconds.

-This is especially important to people whose success depends on meeting people at events, requesting referrals, responding to referrals, and other forms of networking - lawyers, consultants, and the self-employed for example.
-Indeed, when people ask what you do, they are often most satisfied when you tell them what problems you solve.
+This is especially important to people whose success depends on requesting referrals, responding to referrals, meeting people at events, and other forms of networking.
+Indeed, when people ask what you do, they are often most satisfied when you tell them what problems you solve then ask for a gauge of importance to them.

-Articulate not only provides coaching on how to answer the question, “What do you do?” effectively but also how to ask the same question as a part of in-person networking and sales.
+Articulate Consultants not only provides coaching on how to answer the question, “What do you do?” compellingly, but also how to ask the same question to start conversations that boost sales effectiveness through in-person networking.

 What do you do?